artorias961/artorias961.github.io/README.md

 # Overall Update
+- (1/6/2023)
+  - BIG UPDATE!!!
+SCSS needs to use JSON file that can convert SCSS to CSS!!!
+I just need to figure out how to do that correctly then I will post it here
 - (1/5/2023)
   - Just learned that CSS has multiple preprocessors, for example SCSS (extension .scss) compare to CSS (extension .css)
 - (1/4/2023)